CHARISMATIC & PENTECOSTALISM

 Isaiah 28:11 “For with stammering lips and another tongue will he speak to this people.”

-Prophesied in Isaiah, tongues were a sign to the Jews that God was extending the gospel to the gentiles (all nations), not just the children of Israel.
+Prophesied in Isaiah, tongues were a sign to the Jews that the Holy Spirit had come and that God was extending the gospel to the gentiles (all nations), not just the children of Israel.
 This was a major shift for the Jews because, as God’s chosen people, they were accustomed to exclusivity.
 It should be noted that in Acts and I Corinthians, the only two books that speak on tongues (outside of prophetic references in Isaiah 28:11 and Mark 16:17), tongues are only spoken when a Jew is present.
 This is the case in Acts 2, 10, and 19.

 Once the Jews had been shown the sign and it was clear that the gentiles could be saved as well, the gift of tongues passed away and is never mentioned in the Bible again after I Corinthians.
 We’ll touch more on this in a bit.